Investment Opportunities in Brazil

 Due to the relatively unstructured characteristics of the Pelotas Basin, it is of utmost importance to focus on the reservoirs located near the Cenomanian-Turonian marine source rock.
 Surprisingly, these exploratory targets remain mostly untested in the deep waters of the Pelotas Basin thus far.

-There are 165 blocks available in the Open Acreage.
-Also, there is an additional stock of 61 blocks for future inclusion in the Open Acreage.
+There is a stock of 309 blocks in this basin for future inclusion in the Open Acreage.

 -